jproza/microservices-acme-clothing/readme.md

 - **Postman Collections**

 ###Pre requirements
+* Tested in IntelliJ > 2022.1.3 or later is needed
 * Install and run Mongo db server (with sufficient privileges. eg: in db path).
 * Install Docker
 * Install Docker compose